 Caroline Tubbs

-Caroline graduated magna cum laude from Ouachita Baptist University in 2023 with a bachelor of arts in Political Science and Mass Communications.
+Caroline graduated magna cum laude from Ouachita Baptist University in 2023 with a Bachelor of Arts in Political Science and Mass Communications.
 She was honored as the William D. Downs Outstanding Mass Communications Graduate and the Roy Buckelew Outstanding Communications Studies Graduate.
 She was also recognized in the 2023 edition of Who’s Who Among Students in American Universities and Colleges.

 Confirming her passion for the study of law, Caroline has gained experience in many different areas before attending law school.
 She spent one summer during her college years in Washington, D.C., dividing her time between Congressman Steve Womack’s office in the House of Representatives and Senator Ron Johnson’s office in the United States Senate.
 She also interned for Arkansas Governor Asa Hutchinson.
 During her junior year, Caroline interned for the Clark County Prosecuting Attorney’s Office and at the law firm RMP LLP with the white-collar criminal defense and civil litigation teams.